nazifkaraca/nazifkaraca/README.md

 <br>
 <div align=center>

 I'm passionate about **AI and full-stack development**, with a particular interest in how cognitive biases affect AI decision-making.
 Moving forward, I aim to specialize in **full-stack development**, building robust, scalable applications.
-While I have experience in data engineering and cloud solutions, my focus is on enhancing my full-stack skills, from frontend to backend, ensuring I stay updated with the latest technologies and best practices in the field.
+My focus is on enhancing my full-stack skills, from frontend to backend, ensuring I stay updated with the latest technologies and best practices in the field.

 I’m constantly learning and growing as a full-stack developer, ready to tackle new challenges and opportunities.